 “While the goals of first responders and forensic examiners may be the same in the cloud context in comparison to large-scale network forensics, distinctive features of cloud computing, such as segregation of duties among cloud actors, inability to acquire network logs from the load balancer or routers, multi-tenancy, and rapid elasticity introduce unique scenarios for digital investigations,” the study’s authors write in their report.

-Basically, everything is harder for digital investigators when it’s in the cloud.
+Basically, everything is harder for digital investigators (similar to the ones at Eide Bailly) when it’s in the cloud.
 Big Data, mobile devices and virtualization problems become even trickier for law enforcement agents when the cloud is involved.

 The next step is to thoroughly understand these technical challenges in order to develop appropriate technologies and standards with which to overcome them.
 On top of listening to public comments on the 65 problems, the study’s authors will prioritize each challenge.
 The ultimate goal is to establish forensic protocols for cloud service providers to follow.